top of page

 JAMES L'ETOILE

-James uses his twenty-nine years behind bars as an influence in his award-winning novels, short stories, and screenplays.
+James uses his twenty-nine years behind bars as an influence in his award-winning work.
 He is a former associate warden in a maximum-security prison, a hostage negotiator, and director of California’s state parole system.
-His novels have been shortlisted or awarded the Lefty, Anthony, Silver Falchion, and the Public Safety Writers Award.
-River of Lies is his most recent novel.
-Look for Sins of the Father and Illusion of Truth coming soon.
-You can find out more at jamesletoile.com
+His novels have been shortlisted or awarded the Lefty, Anthony, Macavity, Silver Falchion, and Public Safety Writers Award.
+Illusion of Truth is his most recent novel.
+Look for When Darkness Falls late in 2026. jamesletoile.com

 DSC_0789-1-1.jpeg